finaclemence15/neighbourhood/README.md

 ## AWWARDS APP

-This is an application that will help people to post their project
+This is web application that allows you to be in the loop about everything happening in your neighborhood.

 ## Created by [finaclemence15](https://github.com/finaclemence15)